Tax

 • Ampleaward Ltd v HMRC [2021] EWCA Civ 1459: Lead counsel in Court of Appeal case concerning the lawfulness of the ‘fall back’ provisions relating to acquisition tax due on cross-border supplies.
 In giving judgment, the Court of Appeal praised Natasha’s ‘outstandingly able’ reply.

-• KSM Henryk Zeman v HMRC [2021] UKUT 182: Appeared as sole counsel in an important Upper Tribunal appeal concerning whether the FTT has jurisdiction to consider public law arguments in an appeal.
+• KSM Henryk Zeman v HMRC [2021] UKUT 182: Sole counsel in an important Upper Tribunal appeal concerning whether the FTT has jurisdiction to consider public law arguments in an appeal.

 • MCL v HMRC [2021] UKUT 292: Sole counsel in a 2-day appeal concerning when a supplier can establish that its customer was ‘usually resident’ outside the Community.